Shape theory (mathematics)

 Shape theory is a branch of topology that provides a more global view of the topological spaces than homotopy theory.
 The two coincide on compacta dominated homotopically by finite polyhedra.
 Shape theory associates with the Čech homology theory while homotopy theory associates with the singular homology theory.

 Background

-Shape theory was reinvented, further developed and promoted by the Polish mathematician Karol Borsuk in 1968.
+Shape theory was invented and published by D. E. Christie in 1944; it was reinvented, further developed and promoted by the Polish mathematician Karol Borsuk in 1968.
 Actually, the name shape theory was coined by Borsuk.

-Warsaw Circle
+Warsaw circle

 Borsuk lived and worked in Warsaw, hence the name of one of the fundamental examples of the area, the Warsaw circle.
-It is a compact subset of the plane produced by "closing up" a topologist's sine curve with an arc.
+It is a compact subset of the plane produced by "closing up" a topologist's sine curve (also called a Warsaw sine curve) with an arc.
 The homotopy groups of the Warsaw circle are all trivial, just like those of a point, and so any map between the Warsaw circle and a point induces a weak homotopy equivalence.
 However these two spaces are not homotopy equivalent.
 So by the Whitehead theorem, the Warsaw circle does not have the homotopy type of a CW complex.